cnbeining/ABPlayerHTML5-Py/README.md

 -----
 A number of opensource codes are used in this little project, especially the main programme, ABPlayerHTML5.
 The website of ABPlayerHTML5 is https://github.com/jabbany/ABPlayerHTML5 , MIT License, used under authorization of original developer.

 As the update of ver .09.9, I am using ABPlayerHTML5-bilibili-ver as wrapper for better looks.
-The website of ABPlayerHTML5-bilibili-ver is https://github.com/Zhuogu/ABPlayerHTML5-bilibili-ver , MIT License.
+The website of ABPlayerHTML5-bilibili-ver is https://github.com/Zhuogu/ABPlayerHTML5-bilibili-ver , MIT License, used under authorization of original developer.

 The part of web server is from http://xiaket.org/  , author:Xia Kai <xiaket@corp.netease.com/xiaket@gmail.com> .
 Used under authorization of original developer.

+Special thanks to @TYPCN.

 This project uses MIT licence.

 Update history
 -----

+Live .01: First version.

+.09.91: HTTP server enhance, much quicker loadtime - now the only limit is your own browser.

 .09.9: Giant update.
 - Whole rewrite: merely anything left.
 - Now using ABPlayerHTML5-bilibili-ver as wrapper.